Skip to main content

 If an employee has a working pattern assigned to them that doesn't have a week number & working schedules assigned, the validation will silently fail.
 As such, you should check that the working pattern identified in Section 1 is configured correctly.

-If the working pattern has a week number & working schedules assigned, make a note (or take a screenshot) of the working schedules assigned, and move on to Section 3.
+If the working pattern has a week number & working schedules assigned, make a note or take a screenshot of the working schedules assigned, and move on to the next section.

-Section 3 - Check the working schedules have periods assigned
+Check that the working schedules have periods assigned

 Working schedules are still not valid for timesheets if they do not have periods assigned.
 As such, you should ensure that the working schedules assigned to the working pattern do indeed have periods within them.

-2. Open the working schedule record identified in section 2.
+3. Open the working schedule record identified earlier.

 Are there periods assigned?

-If so, you should repeat the steps in Section 3 for all working schedules assigned to the working pattern to ensure that all of them have periods.
+If so, you should repeat the steps for all working schedules assigned to the working pattern to ensure that all of them have periods.

 If the employee appointment start date and/or career effective date is not in effect for the week commenced date of the timesheet would fail to correctly submit or approve.
 Data correction may be needed to clear records that are pending as a result of above.
-Please raise a new case online and reference the title of this article.
+Please raise contact support and reference the title of this article.
 Please be sure to include the following information:

 • Which employee has been impacted by the issue?